Healthy snacks make happy kids

 “They begin to smile.
 They develop confidence.
 Programs like the one offered at Kiwassa truly believe in the potential of every child and that is just so important to their futures,” says Kim Winchell, Director of Social Impact with United Way of the Lower Mainland.

 Every child deserves the opportunity to reach their potential no matter where they live or where they are from.
-Programs like this help children thrive.
+Programs like this help children thrive and give them access to healthy and nutritious snacks after school.